-(Guidelines updated 10/2023) Volunteer Superintendent: No volunteer at the time of printing...call the office to volunteer!
-Check-in: Wednesday, June 19, 4:30-7 PM Judging: Thursday, June 20, time TBD Check-out: Thursday, June 27, 8-9 AM
+(Guidelines updated 10/2024)

+Volunteer Superintendent: Janalyn Osborn 260-316-4802

+Check-in: Wednesday, June 18, 4:30-7 PM

+Judging: Thursday, June 19, time TBD

+Check-out: Thursday, June 26, 8-9 AM

-Description: The 4-H sport fishing project teaches safe habits and youth develop an appreciation for natural resources.
+Description: The 4-H sportfishing project teaches safe habits and youth develop an appreciation for natural resources.

-Submit a 4-H Sport Fishing Record Sheet to the Extension Office on/before the last business day of May.
+Submit a 4-H Sportfishing Record Sheet to the Extension Office on/before the last business day of May.

+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work.
 All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
 This reference list should/might include web site links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or included as part of the display visible to the public.
 A judge is not to discredit an exhibit for the way references are listed.